 (a) to administer the day-to-day operations of the Corporation;

-(b) to receive and investigate complaints about unfair market practices affecting small business and provide assistance to attempt to resolve those complaints;

-(c) to receive and investigate complaints by small businesses about the actions of public sector bodies that affect the commercial activities of small business;
+(b) to receive complaints about any matter that affects the commercial activities of small business, and do either or both of the following in relation to a complaint —

+(i) investigate a matter complained about and any person in relation to the matter (including, without limitation, a public sector body or local government);

+(ii) provide assistance to attempt to resolve the complaint;

+[(c) deleted]

 (d) to provide alternative dispute resolution services for small businesses;

 (e) to make representations to another person or body on behalf of a small business that has made a complaint;

+(ea) to investigate any matter that affects the commercial activities of small business, and any person in relation to the matter (including, without limitation, a public sector body or local government);

+(eb) to give to the Minister, or to any government entity, a report on an investigation carried out under paragraph (b) or (ea);

 (f) to perform functions conferred on the Commissioner under any other Act;

 (g) to advise the Minister on any matter related to the functions of the Commissioner referred to in paragraphs (b) to (f).

+(2) The Commissioner need not investigate a matter, provide assistance or give a report if, in a particular case, the Commissioner considers it inappropriate to do so.

+(3) In performing the functions (the investigatory functions) referred to in subsection (1)(b)(i) and (ea), the Commissioner must —

+(a) avoid duplicating the operations of any department of the Public Service that performs a function that wholly or partly overlaps with the investigatory functions; and

+(b) work cooperatively, as far as is possible, with departments of the Public Service to perform the investigatory functions.

 [Section 14A inserted: No. 20 of 2011 s.
-16.]
+16; amended: No. 12 of 2020 s.
+5.]

 14B.
 Powers of Commissioner